C-D-Lewis/pge/README.md

 ## Features To Do

 - List of entities to allow automated execution of their logic and rendering.
-  This will also allow collision checking
+  This will also allow collision checking.

+- Grid-restricted mode for implementing RPG-style games.